vyu821/school-district-analysis/README.md

 ![before_scores_by_school_type](resources/before_scores_by_school_type.png)

 ## Challenge Overview
-The school board has notified you that the reading and math scores for Thomas High School ninth greaders appear to have been altered.
+The school board has notified you that the reading and math scores for Thomas High School ninth graders appear to have been altered.
 You are tasked to replace these scores with `NaN` while keeping the rest of the data intact.
-You are then to repeat the school distrct analysis and describe how these changes affected the overall analysis.
+You are then to repeat the school district analysis and describe how these changes affected the overall analysis.

 ## Challenge Results
 The analysis of the altered scores show the following: